B748/ocr-mini-service/docs/api.md

 ### POST /ocr/process

-Submit an image for OCR processing.
+Submit an image for OCR processing with configurable return strategy.

 **Request:**
 ```http